ibm-cloud-docs/speech-to-text/audio-formats.md

 ### audio/mulaw format
 {: #mulaw}

-*Mu-law* (`audio/mulaw`) is a single-channel, lossless audio format.
+*Mu-law* (`audio/mulaw`) is a single-channel, lossy audio format.
 The data is encoded by using the u-law (or mu-law) algorithm.
 When you use this format, the service requires an extra parameter on the format specification.

 <table>
   <caption>Table 3.
 Parameter for `audio/mulaw` format</caption>